 One of the most important ways to provide support is to listen without judging or blaming.
 Remember that no matter the circumstances, no one deserves to be subjected to sexual misconduct.
 Allow the victim to talk about their experience.
 The person may not know what to call what happened; do not define the experience for them.
 Follow their lead; do not take control of the situation or try and do something to “fix” it.
 Having experienced sexual misconduct can cause the person to feel a loss of control; let the victim make their own decisions, and support their decisions.
 Also understand that everyone responds uniquely to sexual misconduct.
 Some common reactions may include shock, fear, embarrassment, guilt, anger, depression, and/or feeling overwhelmed.
 This is okay.
 Remember, you are not an investigator; you are someone the victim trusts.
 Avoid telling the victim what they “should” or “must” do.
 One of the most important things you can do is help the victim take back the power that they have lost.
 Try phrases like:

 “What kind of help do you need?” or “When you are ready, there is help available.”

-If there is immediate danger, contact your campus police or local police department.
+If there is immediate danger, contact your campus police or local law enforcement agency.
 Remember, it is always the victim’s choice whether or not to report to the police.